john-D-Fly/website/content/en/docs/get-started/docker.md

 ---
 title: "Docker Toolkit"
-lead: "The adsb.lol docker feed client is a toolkit that allows you to install, run and maintain a ADS-B / UAT / MLAT / ACARS / VDL2 feed client to a multitude of aggregators."
+lead: "The Decentrafly.org docker feed client is a toolkit that allows you to install, run and maintain a ADS-B / UAT / MLAT / ACARS / VDL2 feed client to a multitude of aggregators."
 draft: false
 images: []
 type: docs